coloraddict/coloraddict/README.md

-# Hi there 👋, I'm Ajay Jaiswar
+# Hi there 👋, I'm Ajay

 💻 Senior Fullstack Developer (MEAN stack) with 14+ years of experience
 🚀 Passionate about clean, scalable code and mentoring teams